ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 These clues indicate that the author didn't implement string formatting correctly on Python - and if we could exploit the improperly-implemented string formatting, we can achieve remote code execution by passing our commands to the dangerous `exec` function. ([Here's a pretty good article that explains the dangers of certain Python functions.](https://www.kevinlondon.com/2015/07/26/dangerous-python-functions.html))

 Let's study how we can exploit the supposedly poorly-formatted string formatting.
 To do this, we can make our own Python script where we imitate the way that user input is received into `SuperSecureServer.py` by using the same `urllib.parse` function that `SuperSecureServer.py` is using, then parsing that input in the exact same way.
+(FYI, the user input in this case is the URL that's entered into `SuperSecureServer.py`).

-(FYI, note that the user input in this case is the URL that's entered into `SuperSecureServer.py`).
+Our `test.py`:
 ```python
 kali@kali:~$ cat test.py
 #!/usr/bin/python3